MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/plan-implementation.md

 This article describes how to plan the implementation of the reliable web app pattern for .NET.
 The companion article describes how to [apply the pattern](apply-pattern.yml).
-The reliable web app pattern helps developers modify web applications that have recently migrated to the cloud.
-The pattern focuses on the minimal changes you need to make to ensure the success of your web app in the cloud.
-For more information, see the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).
+The reliable web app pattern provides implementation guidance for web applications that you have recently migrated to the cloud.
+The pattern focuses on the minimal, essential changes you should make to ensure the success of your web app in the cloud.

-A [reference implementation](https://aka.ms/eap/rwa/dotnet) of the reliable web app pattern for .NET is available for you to deploy.
-The reference implementation applies the reliable web app pattern to an employee-facing line-of-business (LOB) web application.
+A [reference implementation](https://aka.ms/eap/rwa/dotnet) is available for you to deploy.
+For more information, see [Overview of the reliable web app pattern](../overview.md) and the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).

 ## Architecture and pattern